 Headline Results

 The results below are the ‘headline’ results.
 This will give you an overview of how some key markers moved during the study.
 Full details of the study will be released at a later date.
-This takes time as diaries need to be analysed and more participant interviews conducted so that we have a clearer understanding of the individual results and what may have influenced them.
+I have written up the results for publication in an academic journal.
+Until that is published we have to restrict access to the results to avoid any problems with publication.

 ZOE Microbiome (MB) score